by Monica Voss

 What I miss most, now that Esther has passed on, is our conversation about teaching – what is good teaching? what makes learning happen?
 We talked endlessly about what I call yoga criticism – what is yoga all about?
 Once I was in Vermont teaching teachers and the discussion turned to the isolation yoga teachers sometimes feel.
 Someone asked me if Esther and I ever talked about teaching.
 “Constantly, almost daily,” I responded.
 This interaction made me realize how fruitful and how unusual my relationship with Esther was, and how lucky I was to know her.

 I miss the stimulation of Esther’s presence, her questioning nature and the sharpness of her intellect, her demanding teaching style.
-Esther’s legacy is 3 books, 2 videos, an internationally recognized yoga studio, hundreds of well trained, enquiring teachers and thousands of students.
+Esther’s legacy is her books and videos, an internationally recognized yoga studio, hundreds of well trained, enquiring teachers and thousands of students.

 In her honour and by her request Tama Soble and I are carrying Esther Myers Yoga Studio into the future.